knime/knime-python/org.knime.python3.nodes/documentation.md

 ### Defining the node's configuration dialog

 > TODO: Ivan add some more info here

+In order to add parameterization to your node's functionality, we can define and customize its configuration dialog.
+The user-configurable parameters that should be displayed there are defined using …

 The parameters of the KNIME node that should be shown in its configuration dialog are defined in the Python code.
 We have defined a set of parameter types to use, and these must be placed top level in your node class (they work like Python descriptors).